Functional limit theorems for the Multi-dimensional Elephant Random Walk: Introduction

-The rest of this paper is arranged as follows: In the next Section, we give a precise mathematical definition of the MERW.
+The rest of this paper is arranged as follows: In the next section, we give a precise mathematical definition of the MERW.
 In Section \ref{sec:three}, we introduce a particular discrete-time urn model which will be used to describe the position of the MERW and the connection between the two processes becomes apparent.
-Finally, we then show in Section \ref{sec:four} how the known limit results on the composition of the urn process provided by Janson in \cite{janson} can be translated into statements about the position of the ERW when time goes to infinity.
+Finally, we show in Section \ref{sec:four} how the known limit results on the composition of the urn process provided by Janson in \cite{janson} can be translated into statements about the position of the MERW when time goes to infinity.
+For the reader's convenience, we gather rather technical calculations used in Section \ref{sec:four} in an Appendix \ref{Appendix}.